In the past 30 years, I’ve listened to a lot of smart sales leaders and experts tell me breakup emails are effective.

 What do you think: Are you a believer in breakup emails?
 If you can show me one piece of data that this technique pays off, I might change my mind.
 Please leave your opinion in the comments so we can get a thoughtful discussion going.

 Looking to go deeper into efficient and effective prospecting techniques?
-I'll be in Boston on June 12, with our Why You?
-Why You Now?™ 1/2 prospecting workshop.
+Check out dates and locations for my prospecting workshops.
 Learn more.